gronkanium/gronka/wiki/Cobalt-Integration.md

 when you use `/download` with a social media url:

-1. the bot detects the url is from a supported platform
+1. the bot detects which platform the url is from
+2. for youtube urls:
+   - yt-dlp downloads the video directly
+   - supports various quality options
+3. for other platforms:
-2. it sends a request to your cobalt api instance
+   - the bot sends a request to your cobalt api instance
-3. cobalt downloads the media from the platform
+   - cobalt downloads the media from the platform
 4. the bot receives the media and stores it in your configured storage (r2 or local)
 5. you receive a link to the stored file